wangz10/ModelGenerator/docs/docs/usage/saving_outputs.md

 ## Finetuned Models

-Finetuned model weights and configs from studies using ModelGenerator are available for download on [Hugging Face](https://huggingface.co/genbio-ai).
+Finetuned model weights and configs from studies using AIDO.ModelGenerator are available for download on [Hugging Face](https://huggingface.co/genbio-ai).

 To get predictions from a finetuned model, use `mgen predict` with the model's config file and checkpoint.
 ```